 • Help to Buy / Shared Ownership – for first-time buyers with smaller deposits.

-7Review Your Affordability ThoroughlyLenders assess income, spending, and debt before approval.
-With Birmingham’s lower cost of living, you may be able to borrow more — but always plan for future interest rate rises and changes in your financial situation.
+7Review Your Affordability ThoroughlyLenders assess income, spending, and debt before approving a loan.
+With Birmingham’s lower cost of living, you may be able to borrow more, but always plan for future interest rate rises and changes in your financial situation.

 8Use a Local Mortgage AdviserA Birmingham-based mortgage adviser can access exclusive lender deals and offer market insight.
 They’re particularly useful for complex applications, such as for self-employed buyers, contractors, or landlords with multiple properties.